quanty-bandit/qb.Events/README.md

 # qb.Events
-Event channel management with scriptable objects
+Event channel management with scriptable objects and other behavhiour arround unity event

 ## IMPORTANT!
 The package unity-package-manager-utilities must be installed to resolve external dependencies